soilbycounty

 What crops or plants grow well in Pine County's soil?

-Based on Pine County's Loam texture, pH of 3.9, and drainage class, the soil is well suited for acid-loving plants like blueberries and azaleas, row crops and vegetable gardens.
+Based on Pine County's Loam texture, pH of 3.9, and Well drained, the soil is well suited for acid-loving plants like blueberries and azaleas, row crops and vegetable gardens, most annual and perennial crops.

 What USDA soil order is found in Pine County?